 PEN International calls on the Indian government to end its persecution of writers, journalists, and government critics, and to immediately and unconditionally release Teesta Setalvad and all those detained for peacefully exercising their right to freedom of expression.

-Teesta Setalvad a is writer, journalist and one of India’s most high-profile human rights defenders.
+Teesta Setalvad is a writer, journalist and one of India’s most high-profile human rights defenders.

 Initially embarking on a career in journalism in 1983, Setalvad has over a decade’s experience writing for news outlets including The Daily, The Indian Express and Business India.
 In response to the 1992 demolition of the Babri Masjid by Hindu nationalists, Setalvad left mainstream journalism, along with her husband and fellow journalist, Javed Anand, to establish a monthly magazine called Communalism Combat, which sought to address issues of religious intolerance and the role of certain political parties which stoke inter-religious hostilities within Indian society.